Zywave/booster/src/_areas/design-system/components/tooltips.md

 ## Behavior

-### Mouse-hover gesture
+### Mouse hover action

-Tooltips trigger on hover and remain active until the user is no longer hovering over that page element.
-A 200ms dissolve transition fades tooltips on and off the page.
+Tooltips appear on hover and remain active until the user's cursor is no longer hovering over the associated page element.
+A 200ms fade transitions the visibility of Tooltips.

 ### Keyboad-hover gesture